-Theoretically, there exist some form of linkage between finance and economic growth.
-While Schumpeter (1912) posits that finance is paramount for economic growth, Robinson (1952) argues that economic growth promotes financial development.
-Theoretically, the linkage between finance and economic growth may take different forms Aye (2015).
-Patrick (1966) presented the notion of the supply-leading role of financial development which states that the financial development causes real economic growth as well as an opposite view referred to as the demand-following hypothesis which purports that real economic growth leads financial sector development.
-Schumpeter (1911) in his vision for a well-developed capitalist financial system emphasized the importance of the banking system in economic growth.
+Theoretically, there exist some form of linkage between financial sector development and economic growth.
+While Schumpeter (1912) posits that financial development is paramount for economic growth, Robinson (1952) argues that economic growth promotes financial development.
+Theoretically, the linkage between financial development and economic growth may take different forms Aye (2015).
+Patrick (1966) presents the notion of the supply-leading role of financial development which states that the financial development causes real economic growth as well as an opposite view referred to as the demand-following hypothesis which purports that real economic growth leads financial sector development.
+Schumpeter (1912) in his vision for a well-developed capitalist financial system emphasized the importance of the banking system in economic growth.

-Gurly and Shaw (1975), Patrick (1966), Goldsmith (1969), McKinnon (1973), Shaw (1973), Levine (1991), King and Levine (1993) reveal that financial revolution has motivated people to invest in a multitude of instruments catering to every possible profile of risk and return and share risks across the world.
+Patrick (1966), Goldsmith (1969), McKinnon (1973), Shaw (1973), Levine (1991), King and Levine (1993) reveal that financial revolution has motivated people to invest in a multitude of instruments catering to every possible profile of risk and return and share risks across the world.
 Their studies also revealed that there has been a profound impact upon financial development giving rise to a group of closely intertwined international markets on which banks corporations, inter countries' trade ties or government agencies trade on an increasing amount of assets such as bonds, shares or currencies.

-Levine (1997, 2005) posited that in our modern day cutting edge technological world, transaction cost of accessing external funds has shrunk considerably which can facilitate investment and market's free entry and exit.
+Levine (1997, 2005) posits that in our modern day cutting edge technological world, transaction cost of accessing external funds has shrunk considerably which can facilitate investment and market's free entry and exit.
 In a market oriented economy, the financial sector has a special role as it mobilizes resources both domestic and foreign sources in the form of foreign direct investment and allocates them to those investments that are capable of generating highest returns on capital.
 In this light, a lot of industrialized countries especially the "Asian Tigers" have over the years achieved significant economic growth rates.
-However, growth has not been sustainable with the emergence of the Asian Financial Crisis of 1997 as a clear cut evidence and the credit crunch that engulfed the United States Housing market and its accompanied global financial meltdown which exposed the weaknesses of the respective nation's financial systems during the period (Kargbo, Ding and Kabia 2015).
+However, growth has not been sustainable with the emergence of the Asian Financial Crisis of 1997 as a clear cut evidence and the credit crunch that engulfed the United States Housing market and its accompanied global financial meltdown which exposed the weaknesses of the respective nation's financial systems during the period (Kargbo, Ding & Kabia 2015).

-The inadequacies drew researchers to examine the source of economic development and the importance of financial development and stability to sustain economic growth.
-Furthermore, least developed countries inclusive of sub-sahara countries reveals major deficiencies that render them unable to provide the coverage and extent of support required for the realization of their economic growth potentials which makes it imperative to have a robust, efficient, flexible and stable financial system that can rekindle growth and development in order to save weak economies from collapsing, falling into recession or eventually going to depression.
+The inadequacies drew researchers to examine the source of economic growth and development and the importance of financial sector development and stability to sustain economic growth.
+Furthermore, least developed countries inclusive of sub-Sahara countries reveals major deficiencies that have hindered the realization of their economic growth potentials which makes it imperative to have a robust, efficient, flexible and stable financial system that can rekindle growth and development in order to save weak economies from collapsing and accelerate the rate of growth of their economies.